Transmission/Communication Medium or Channel:

 Connectors(Cables)

-• The connectors are tools or interface that is used to connect different types of data communication cables(such as twisted pair cable, coaxial cable, fiber optic cable etc.) at one end with the computer or other network devices (such as hub, switch, router etc.)at other end in a network environment for data communication.
+• The connectors are tools or interfaces that is used to connect different types of data communication cables(such as twisted pair cable, coaxial cable, fiber optic cable etc.) at one end with the computer or other network devices (such as hub, switch, router, etc.)at the other end in a network environment for data communication.

 • There are different types of connectors used uniquely to connect different cables.

-• In LAN, common used connector are –
+• In LAN, commonly used connectors are –

 (i) RJ-45/TPC Connector: